M-Girls: 2005–2012: "Nile River" and Cheng's departure

-2014: "True Happiness"
+2014: "True Happiness", "New Spring Holiday", appearance on Nick & Stella & "The New Year Is Coming"

 On 27 November 2014, their 2014 Chinese New Year album "True Joy" (眞歡喜) was shown on Starmedia Distribution, which was known as Wayang Tinggi Corporation back then.
+Its distribution is from PMP Entertainment.
 One day later, pre-release was announced for their new Chinese New Year album.
 This would be M-Girls' final Chinese New Year album as their albums are heavily shared online, which affected their album sales, causing Starmedia to stop producing their Chinese New Year albums.

 On 23 February 2015, M-Girls had their final concert for Hai-O at the HGC Convention Centre in Malaysia.
 After mass online speculation, it was revealed that they will indeed release Chinese New Year 2015 album "New Spring Holiday" (新春佳期).
 This year for the first time M-Girls cover an English song called Happy CNY, and also a Hokkien song called 發大財 which translates to fortune.

 Filming for their 2016 Chinese New Year album began on 8 September 2015.
 Recording started the previous month.
 Angeline and Crystal also made an appearance in Nick and Stella Chung's CNY album, "New Year Reunion" (新年團圓).
 The advertisement of the release of their latest Chinese New Year album titled "年來了" which translates to Year is Coming was released on 21 November 2015.
 This is the first time they have released an album since they left their former company Starmedia.

 In 2017, it was announced that M-Girls would take a break to focus on solo activities.